tanducmai/myportfolio/content/posts/database-conceptual-design.md

 - No restriction on the relationship.
 - When we see this relationship, we need to make an association table.
   - This table stores the two main tables' PKs as FKs.
+  - These FKs can also be the PKs of the association table.
   - Thus, that two tables do not store each other's PK.
   - If an appropriate name cannot for the association table cannot be invented, then just use a combination of the two main tables.